MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-deploy-administer-linux-virtual-machines-azure/includes/3-exercise-monitor-virtual-machines.md

 Your organization is migrating their virtual machine workloads to Azure.
-It's important that you're notified of any significant infrastructure changes.
+It's important you are notified of any significant infrastructure changes.
 You plan to explore the capabilities of Azure Monitor, including alerts and Log Analytics.

 ## Architecture diagram